Oak Hill Academy

 Students may select Honors Courses in several subject areas.
 Certain courses are designated specifically as honors courses.
 In other cases, a highly motivated student may contract with the teacher of a standard college preparatory course to complete honors-level assignments and achieve the honors designation for that course.

-Oak Hill Academy offers one Advanced Placement course, Calculus AB.
+Oak Hill Academy offers three Advanced Placement courses: Calculus AB; Physics I; and Art.

 Oak Hill Academy is a coeducational, Baptist-affiliated, boarding/day school committed to excellence in education and adolescent development in a non-military setting.
 The mission of Oak Hill Academy is to provide a safe, secure, nurturing environment for girls and boys needing a change in school, peer, community or family relationships.
 Oak Hill provides a structured college-preparatory program to students in grades 8-12.
 Our curriculum challenges the brightest students and encourages those who are unmotivated, who are underachieving, or who are experiencing difficulties in their school setting.